CalebMohamed/calebnm-portfolio/hugo/content/write-ups/showdown.md

 ![title screen, seal stands opposing evil looking business man](/images/games/showdown/title-screen.jpg)

-SealLion is a hand-warmer merchant in the cold arctic ocean.
+SealLion is a hand warmer merchant in the cold arctic ocean.
 Despite his lack of competition, he is an honest... seal?
-Regardless, he's been supplying hand-warmers to the local residents for fair prices since at least the 2000s or something.
+Regardless, he's been supplying hand warmers to the local residents for fair prices since at least the 2000s or something.
 There's a problem though: a new competitor is in town.
 The infamous ManBusiness is here to undercut SealLion, establish